soundtrackyourbrand/scheduler-example-app/README.md

 ## Soundtrack API configuration

-In order to make requests to the Soundtrack API you will need to provide the app with an API token.
-The API will only let you see and take actions on the accounts and zones that you have configured.
+In order to make requests to the Soundtrack API you will need to provide the app with an [API token](https://api.soundtrackyourbrand.com/v2/docs#requirements), or use [User authentication](https://api.soundtrackyourbrand.com/v2/docs#authorizing-as-a-user).
+The API will only let you see and take actions on the accounts and zones that you have access to as an API client or Soundtrack user.

 The `.env.sample` file contains the required fields to make requests to the Soundtrack API.